V0LD3M0R7/HS-allow-ping/README.md

 `net.ipv4.ping_group_range="0 $gid"` where `$gid` is your group id number.
-If this range doesn't help you can also use wide range: `"0 2147483647"`
+If this range doesn't help you can also use wide range: `"0 2147483647"` If you want to know your group id you can use this linux command: `id -g`

 This allows EAC to ping your ICMP socket and ensure connection between you and EAC.
 Otherwise Hunt: Showdown will kick you from multiplayer game.